 When osteosarcoma has spread to the lungs or elsewhere, surgery might be done to remove tumors in these distant locations.

 Chemotherapy is usually given both before and after surgery.
 It eliminates small pockets of cancer cells in the body, even those too small to appear on medical scans.

 A child or teen with osteosarcoma is given the chemotherapy drugs intravenously (through a vein).
 The drugs enter the bloodstream and work to kill cancer in parts of the body where the disease has spread, such as the lungs or other organs.

 Amputation carries its own short-term and long-term side effects.
 It usually takes at least 3 to 6 months until a young person learns to use a prosthetic (artificial) leg or arm, and this is just the beginning of long-term psychological and social rehabilitation.

-With a limb salvage surgery, one usually starts bending the knee or the affected body part almost immediately.
-A continuous passive motion (CPM) machine that continuously bends and straightens the knee may be used to improve motion for tumors around the knee.
+With limb salvage surgery, a person usually starts bending the knee or the affected body part almost immediately.
+A continuous passive motion (CPM) machine that continuously bends and straightens the knee may be used to improve motion for children with tumors around the knee.

-Physical therapy and rehabilitation for 6 to 12 months following surgery usually enables the child to walk initially with a walker or crutches and then without any assistive devices.
+Physical therapy and rehabilitation for 6 to 12 months after surgery usually lets a child walk, initially with a walker or crutches, then without any assistive devices.

-Many of the medications used in chemotherapy also carry the risk of both short-term and long-term problems.
+Many of the medicines used in chemo also carry the risk of both short-term and long-term problems.
 Short-term effects include anemia, abnormal bleeding, and increased risk of infection due to destruction of the bone marrow, as well as kidney damage and menstrual irregularities.